PrismLauncher/prismlauncher.org/src/wiki/getting-started/change-themes.md

     - on **Flatpak:** `~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher`

 - Extract the contents of the zip into the `iconthemes` folder (if the folder doesn't exist do this next step).
+Make sure the folder structure looks like `.../PrismLauncher/iconthemes/your_theme_name/index.theme`.

   - In the `PrismLauncher` folder, create a new folder named `iconthemes` (you should only have to do this once).